-- the PK/PD characteristics of the antimicrobial, - the chosen PK/PD target (targets may vary depending on site of infection), - the concentration and MIC data that are available. - If an antimicrobial has concentration-dependent PD, then increasing the dose rather than the dosing frequency is appropriate (provided the toxicity level is not reached). - For an antimicrobial with time-dependency, increasing the infusion duration or the frequency of dosing is suggested.
+- the PK/PD characteristics of the antimicrobial, - the chosen PK/PD target, - the concentration and MIC data that are available. - If an antimicrobial has concentration-dependent PD, then increasing the dose rather than the dosing frequency is appropriate (provided the toxicity level is not reached). - For an antimicrobial with time-dependency, increasing the infusion duration or the frequency of dosing is suggested.

-A 36-year-old male (76 kg; normal serum creatinine concentration) with a history of epilepsy (treated with valproate) develops febrile neutropenia post allogeneic bone marrow transplant.
-The patient is started empirically on cefepime.
-He has a previous history of Pseudomonas aeruginosa pneumonia caused by an isolate resistant to piperacillin-tazobactam.
+A 26-year-old male (80 kg; normal serum creatinine concentration) with febrile neutropenia post allogeneic bone marrow transplant is started empirically on cefepime.
 His clinical condition rapidly deteriorates with hypotension requiring moderate doses of noradrenaline in the ICU to maintain a targeted mean arterial pressure.
-Blood culture results are rapidly returned and identify a Pseudomonas aeruginosa blood stream infection with MIC gradient test performed (ciprofloxacin MIC = $0.125 \,\mu g/mL$, gentamicin MIC = $1 \,\mu g/mL$).

-Meropenem was not selected because of a drug interaction with valproate.
-The treating team requests 3-days of dose-optimized gentamicin therapy combined with a 7-10 day course of dose optimized ciprofloxacin.
+Blood culture results are rapidly returned and identify a Pseudomonas aeruginosa blood stream infection (cefepime MIC = 8 μ g/mL; gentamicin MIC = 2 μ g/mL).
+The treating team requests 3-days of dose-optimized gentamicin therapy combined with a 10-14 day course of dose optimized cefepime.